jabirali/geneus/README.md

 Please see the `master` branch for the stable version [GENEUS v1][v1].

 ## Quick start
-You need a recent version of GNU/Linux with GFortran and CMake installed.
+You need a recent version of GNU/Linux with GFortran v8.x and CMake v3.x installed.
 If you're using e.g. Ubuntu, these can be installed via:

-	sudo apt install gfortran cmake
+	sudo apt install cmake gfortran-8 gfortran-8-doc
+	sudo update-alternatives --install /usr/bin/gfortran gfortran /usr/bin/gfortran-8 8

 After cloning the repository and opening it in a terminal, you can then compile the software via the following commands: